Brevard Public Schools: Programs

-In 2012, Brevard had five "choice" schools: Freedom 7 Elementary School, Robert Louis Stevenson Elementary School, West Melbourne Elementary School, Edgewood Jr./Sr. High School, and West Shore Jr./Sr. High School.
+In 2012, Brevard had five "choice" schools: Freedom 7 Elementary School, Robert Louis Stevenson Elementary School, West Melbourne Elementary School for Science, Edgewood Jr./Sr. High School, and West Shore Jr./Sr. High School.
 Students gain entry to these schools based on a lottery system and are required to be on grade level to apply.
 For the 2018–2019 school year, an additional choice school, South Lake Elementary in Titusville, is being added.

 Besides choice and "magnet" schools, Brevard also has nine charter elementary schools and one planned charter secondary school.

 Another, in Cocoa Beach offers an International Baccalaureate Diploma program.
 This is a rigorous pre-university course of study, leading to internationally standardized examinations.
 The program is designed as a comprehensive two-year curriculum that allows its graduates to fulfill requirements of many different nations' education systems.
 As with the AP and dual enrollment programs, students completing IB courses and exams were eligible for postsecondary education credit.
 In 2005 and 2006, Newsweek ranked Cocoa Beach High School among the top 100 US high schools (out of 21,000) in part due to its International Baccalaureate program.

 Brevard has a magnet high school program, the Academy of Business and Finance, in Melbourne.

 Brevard has started an Engineering magnet program known as Bayside Engineering and Technology Academy (BETA) Bayside High School includes the ENCORE Performing and Technical Arts Academy, focusing on the performing arts and the technical side of artistic endeavors.

 14 low-performing elementary schools were required to allow their students to select $1000+ of free tutoring from a vendor.
 Parents were exposed to these vendors at an education fair to help choose which one.

 Schools start in early August, the 8th in 2005.
 This is to ensure that the semester is over by the December holidays.

 The Brevard County School system attempted to serve nutritional food to children in 2005 that would address the rising obesity issue while still maintaining appeal.
 In 2009, 5 million lunches were served.

 Through a program called Make It Take It, disadvantaged students at two Brevard Public Schools learned how to build computers that they'll get to take home.

 The JROTC program in 12 high school enrolled 1,479 students in 2008.

 In 2009, the district had nine high school robotic teams out of 16 potential high schools.
 First stated that the district had more student participation and teams than almost any other district in the country.

 in 2009, 3,168 students took 5,601 Advanced Placement exams.
 58.4% scored 3 or better.